Bad Radiator Symptoms: How to Tell If Your Radiator Is Bad

 Radiator Leaks

-Leaks are one of the most direct radiator-related problems.
-They may occur in the radiator core, end tanks, or hose connections.
-Common radiator leak symptoms include puddles of coolant under the vehicle and continuously low coolant levels.
+Leaks may occur in the radiator core, end tanks, or hose connections.
+Common signs include coolant puddles under the vehicle and continuously low coolant levels.

 Air in the Cooling System

-Air trapped in the cooling system can reduce coolant circulation and make engine temperature unstable.
-This often causes rising or fluctuating temperature readings and may contribute to overheating.
+Air trapped in the system can reduce coolant circulation and cause unstable engine temperature readings.

 Thermostat Issues